MicrosoftDocs/customer-insights/ci-docs/data/export-azure-synapse-analytics.md

 1. Select or search for the subscription you want to use the Customer Insights data in.
 As soon as you select a subscription, you can also select **Workspace**, **Storage account**, and **Container**.

-1. If your storage account is behind a firewall, select **This storage account is behind a firewall** to connect using [managed identities for Azure resources](private-link.md).
+1. Optionally, if your storage account is behind a firewall, select **Enable Private Link**.
+For more information, go to [Private Links](private-link.md).

 1. Review the [data privacy and compliance](connections.md#data-privacy-and-compliance) and select **I agree**.